kyleLesack/sv_analysis_cendr_pacbio/README.md

 ## Snakemake pipeline

-A Snakemake pipeline was created to manage most the analysis.
+A Snakemake pipeline was created to manage the SV calling part of the analysis.
 Most tools are available as Conda packages (specified in the yaml directory).
-Python, R, and Linux shell scripts were used to process the analysis results.
+Python, and Linux shell scripts were used to process the analysis results.
+This produces a finalized merged dataset with high confidence SV calls.
+These VCF files should be available in the 3_jasmine/ngmlr/sniffles/8_final/sv_types/ directory if the pipeline ran correctly.

 # Input data